 Ranked 1st in the UK for research impact in Sociology in the Times Higher Education's ranking of the Research Excellence Framework 2021.

 Explore perspectives across disciplines, led by academics actively engaged in a variety of fields.

 Forge deeper connections with alumni at the CWS and cultivate your learning at our Feminist Research and Careers Skills (FRACS) workshops.

-The modules will allow you to interrogate key issues and concerns within women's studies.
-Particular attention is paid to the category 'women' and the concept 'gender', interpreted through an intersectional lens.
+The modules will allow you to interrogate key issues and concerns within women's studies, introducing you also to a diversity of qualitative methods that you can employ in your own research.
+You'll pay particular attention to the category 'women' and the concept 'gender', interpreted through an intersectional lens.
 You will also develop the practical, advanced research skills to undertake your own research project within the area, adopting a reflexive practice and a critical awareness of the politics of research.